iihve/css-portfolio/README.md

 # css-portfolio
-This is another Portfolio to chec what can be done using CSS
+This is another Portfolio to check what can be done using CSS